-Petitioner asserts that Enz teaches a composition that meets every limitation of claims 1 and 7, except the addition of an antioxidant.
+Petitioner asserts that Enz teaches a composition that meets every limitation of independent claims 1 and 7, except the addition of an antioxidant.
 Pet.
-43- 44.
-Specifically, Petitioner asserts that Enz discloses in Example 2 a pharmaceutical composition, e.g., a transdermal device, comprising the hydrogen tartrate salt of rivastigmine, i.e., (S)-N-ethyl-3-[(1dimethylamino)ethyl]-N-methyl-phenyl-carbamate, Eudragit[®] E 100 (a hydrophilic polymer) and Durotack[®] 280-2416 (an acrylic adhesive), i.e., a diluent or carrier, and Brij[®] 97 (a plasticizer).
-Id. at 30-31.
-Petitioner asserts also that Enz discloses a daily dosage of from about 0.1 to about 25 mg of rivastigmine, i.e., a therapeutically effective amount of Compound A. Id. at 31 (citing Ex.
-1002, 10).
-Patent Owner does not dispute that Enz discloses those limitations of claims 1 and 7.
+37. Specifically, Petitioner asserts that Enz discloses in Example 2 a pharmaceutical composition, e.g., a transdermal device, comprising 20 weight percent of hydrogen tartrate salt of rivastigmine, i.e., 1 to 40 weight percent of (S)-N-ethyl-3-[(1-dimethylamino)ethyl]-N-methyl-phenyl-carbamate, Eudragit[®] E 100 (a hydrophilic polymer) and Durotack[®] 280-2416 (an acrylic adhesive), i.e., a diluent or carrier, and Brij[®] 97 (a plasticizer).
+Id. at 20-21.
+Patent Owner does not dispute that Enz discloses these limitations of independent claims 1 and 7.
 PO Resp.
 21-22.

-Accordingly, our analysis turns to whether a preponderance of the evidence establishes, based on the teachings of Enz and Sasaki, that along with the knowledge generally available to one of ordinary skill in the art, it would have been obvious to a person of ordinary skill in the art at the time of the invention who endeavored to formulate rivastigmine into a transdermal patch, as taught by Enz, to have added an antioxidant as taught by Sasaki.
+Accordingly, our analysis turns to whether a preponderance of the evidence establishes, based on the teachings of Enz and Sasaki, along with the knowledge generally available to one of ordinary skill in the art, that it would have been obvious to a person of ordinary skill in the art at the time of the invention who endeavored to formulate rivastigmine into a transdermal patch, as taught by Enz, to have added an antioxidant as taught by Sasaki.

 Petitioner, relying on the declaration testimony of Dr. Kydonieus, asserts that Sasaki provides a person of ordinary skill in the art a reasonable expectation that the rivastigmine transdermal patch formulation taught by Enz would be unstable during long-term storage of two to three years.
 Pet.
-46-47 (citing Ex.
-1010 ¶ 85).
+40 (citing Ex.
+1010 ¶ 78).
 Specifically, Petitioner asserts that Enz serves as a starting point for formulating a rivastigmine transdermal patch, but does not provide stability data or any discussion of susceptibility to oxidation, for the product.
-Id. at 46.
+Pet.
+40; Ex.
+1010 ¶ 76.
 Relying upon the declaration testimony of Dr. Kydonieus, Petitioner asserts that those having skill in the art would have "strive[d] to develop stable pharmaceutical products with a commercially viable shelf life."
-Id. at 47 (quoting Ex.
-1010 ¶ 86).
-In furtherance of that goal, according to Petitioner and Dr. Kydonieus, "one of the first steps a person of ordinary skill in the art would have taken when formulating a drug is to investigate the stability of the active component."
-Id. at 45-46 (citing Ex.
-1010 ¶ 83).
+Pet.
+40-41 (quoting Ex.
+1010 ¶ 79).
+In furtherance of that goal, according to Petitioner and Dr. Kydonieus, "one of the first steps a person of ordinary skill in the art would have taken when formulating a drug product is to investigate the stability of the active component."
+Pet.
+39; Ex.
+1010 ¶ 77.

 Petitioner asserts that Sasaki informs that investigation.
 Pet.
-46-47.
-In particular, Petitioner asserts that Sasaki teaches that compounds having an amino group can undergo oxidative decomposition over the shelf life of the product when the product comprises an acrylic adhesive.
-Id. at 46 (citing Ex.
+40. In particular, Petitioner asserts that Sasaki teaches that compounds having an amino group can undergo oxidative decomposition over the shelf life of the product when the product comprises an acrylic adhesive.
+Id. (citing Ex.
 1005, 1; Ex.
-1010 ¶ 85).
+1010 ¶ 78).
 According to Petitioner and Dr. Kydonieus, based on that teaching of Sasaki, a person of ordinary skill in the art would have expected Enz's transdermal patch to be unstable during long-term storage because it comprised a drug having an amino group, i.e., rivastigmine, see Ex.
-1011 ¶ 12, and it was formulated with an acrylic adhesive, i.e., Durotack[®] 280-2416.
+1011 ¶ 12, and it was formulated with an acrylic polymer adhesive, i.e., Durotack® 280-2416.
 Pet.
-46 (citing Ex.
-1010 ¶ 85).
+40 (citing Ex.
+1010 ¶ 78).